Understanding the cost and the “fair market value” of celebrity tweets will help avoid overpaying.

 Some deals involve a single tweet, while other campaigns include multiple tweets over an extended period of time.
 Bundling multiple tweets (wrapping 2-3 together over a certain duration) will create a per tweet cost savings.
 The rule of thumb is 2-3 tweets bundled together but be sure to initially ask for 3-6 tweets.

 If the brand is asking to be the only brand within the category the celebrity promotes for a period of time, the fees will be higher.
 If the brand doesn’t ask the celebrity to limit their association with other brands, the fees may be lower.
 However, if a non-exclusive agreement with a brand will discourage other brands from partnering with the celebrity, their agent could use that as leverage and negotiate a higher price.

 If a celebrity has a personal or professional interest in a cause or brand, they will occasionally be willing to accept lower pay.
 For example, if a skin care brand reaches out to a celebrity who has struggled with acne, they may feel more inclined to work with the brand because the issue associated with the brand personally resonates with them.

 The Agent’s Perception of Fair Market Price

 Agents understand the power of utilizing their client’s fan base through Twitter, and recognize that millions of followers look to the celebrity’s lead in terms of fashion, trends, products, home goods, food/bev, etc.

-Engaged followers feel like they are friends with the celebrity and are in some way personally connected.
 Agents are mindful that too many branded tweets can distance their client’s followers and are careful to make sure their client does not come off as the constant spokesperson.